sathishgnanaprakasam/fsdwetb7/readme.md

 - state is a variable that holds data that can change over time.
 It is a local variable that is specific to a component.
 - state is a component's memory.

+### useEffect

+- useEffect is a built-in React Hook that allows you to perform side effects in a functional component.
+- useEffect is a lifecycle method that is called when a component mounts, updates, or unmounts.